 Segla is the most famous mountain on Senja island in Northern Norway.
 Looking at the photo above, you’ll instantly know why!
 It’s towering high above small village Fjordgard, at the edge of a narrow mountainous peninsula surrounded by two beautiful fjords: Mefjorden and Ørnfjorden.
-At 639 masl, Segla is a small but very steep mountain; you can only reach the summit by climbing it from Fjordgard’s school car park.
-The mountain is totally inaccessible from any other direction; its north cliff is nearly 300 metres high vertical rock face, whereas on the west side it drops vertically 639 metres, directly to the icy waters of Mefjorden.
+At 639 masl, Segla is a small but very steep mountain; you can only reach the summit by climbing a steep path, starting at Fjordgard’s school car park.
+The mountain is totally inaccessible from any other direction; its north cliff is nearly 300 metres vertical rock face, whereas on the west side it drops vertically 639 metres, directly to the icy waters of Mefjorden.

 Segla and Hesten attract hundreds of outdoor enthusiasts every summer; undoubtedly you’ll be planning to hike the two before even reaching the end of this article!
 But, don’t drop everything just yet and read it thoroughly to learn how to make the most of your visit to Fjordgard, where to search for the best views in the area and how to experience the great generosity of the locals!

-Segla and Hesten – an ultimate Senja experience
+How to hike Segla and Hesten on the same day – an ultimate Senja experience

 We arrived to Senja in the afternoon and were so eager to explore the island, especially its mountains.
-Having previously visited Lofoten (click here to read all about our experience) we were a bit anxious; will Senja deliver on high expectations we had?
+Having previously visited Lofoten we were a bit anxious; will Senja deliver on high expectations we had?
 Will it be warm and friendly or rather give us cold shoulder like Lofoten?
 In our minds the island became some sort of a dreamland, we read so much about its unique landscape and mind blowing hikes…

-Weather forecast for the next couple of days looked very promising hence, without any delays, we drove to Fjordgard and started our Senja adventure with a morning hike to the top of a mighty Segla.
-In fact, the day was so great that we topped it off with a hike to Hesten.
+Without delay we drove to Fjordgard and started our Senja adventure with a morning hike to the top of Segla.
+In fact, the day was so great that we topped it off with aanother hike, to Hesten!

 Hiking Segla, Senja

 Oh boy!!!
 From the very morning, it was a fantastic day!
-I think it greatly added to the ultimate experience of Senja’s mountains we had that day.
+I think it greatly added to the ultimate experience of Senja’s mountains.
 But let’s start from the beginning…

 Hiking Segla on Senja island in Northern Norway, fact sheet